Starting your Rc journey is exciting. But there are quite a lot of options to choose from.

 Buggies are made mainly keeping track racing in mind.

 While truggy will not give you that much stress while driving.
 It’s easy to drive and can be driven on most roads, including off-road conditions.

 You can use ideas about rock crawling courses, as truggies will be able to handle them pretty smoothly.

 But, good drivers can race alongside buggies as well, and win too.

 So, if you are looking to enter the competitive scene with RC racing.
 And if you want to be a better driver then take a buggy.
 That will give you the challenge.

-And if you want to have some fun with your RC car and occasionally race.
-Then truggy will do the job just fine.
+If you want to have some fun with your RC car and occasionally race, truggy will do the job just fine.